William Oliver’s $15,000 GoFundMe Campaign For Alexandra Bethel’s Diamond Engagement Ring Gets $609 [Video]

 A post shared by ab_baddieee (@ab_baddieee) on

 Oliver explained that he was touched by his fiancee, Alexandra Bethel, giving him 30 gifts for his birthday when William became a 30-year-old, as seen in the below video.
-That’s when Oliver decided to incorporate “friends and family” into his mission to get Bethel an engagement ring, however, Alexandra’s Instagram page shows that she already has the ring as of April 4.
-Alexandra included the “GoFundMe or Nah” hashtag in her Instagram post, as if giving a nod to the controversy.
+That’s when Oliver decided to incorporate “friends and family” into his mission to get Bethel an engagement ring.
+However, Alexandra’s Instagram page shows that she already has the ring as of April 4.
+Alexandra included the “GoFundMe or Nah” hashtag in her Instagram post as if giving a nod to the controversy.

 William explained he set up the GoFundMe page in order to let people who love Oliver and Alexandra put their money where their mouths and hearts reportedly reside.